richard-hajek/godot-vm-docker/README.md

 The `VM Bridge Manager` node needs to complete the boot process of the VM, to make sure all simulated computers have the docker daemon available.
 I suggest you prepare a loading scene for now.

-I do plan on preparing a EarlyBoot() static call though, which would make it possible to preboot the VM.
+I do plan on preparing an EarlyBoot() static call though, which would make it possible to preboot the VM.